 This is going to sound outrageous but if you've ever sought mental health services in Toronto you will not be shocked by what I am about to say.
-I've been going to therapy since I was 15, that's a total of 18 years and in those years I've seen maybe 20 different medical professionals including … Continue reading Big, small, black, white, old, young: What different Types of Therapists are Really Like
+I've been going to therapy since I was 15, that's a total of 18 years and in those years I've seen maybe 20 different medical professionals including … Continue reading Tall, short, black, white, old, young: What different Types of Therapists are Really Like

 Obviously, it hasn't been a stellar decade for racism in America.
 Police shootings, Trump etc., let's just say I'm not running over the border to be black in America any time soon.
 Naively, I've leaned towards the opinion that it's not as bad in Toronto, Canada.
 Not here, I'd think in my head (well I … Continue reading Is being black depressing me (more)?